Here are some of the established SQL companies and their products.

 It has great speed, reliability and is easy to use which makes it one of the most common platforms for Web applications, SaaS services, and others.

 Many worldwide companies which are still growing use MySQL to save time and money while powering their applications and businesses.
 To name some: Youtube, Facebook.

 MySQL’s top version is MySQL Enterprise, a full set of production tools for monitoring and data management, along with a premium support service.

 It runs on the most common Linux distributions (including Mac OS) and Windows platforms.
-It’s compliat with ACID and supports database objects and data types that can be found in SQL Server.
+It’s compliant with ACID and supports database objects and data types that can be found in SQL Server.

 DB2 is IBM’s database server solution for the enterprise.
 All programs in IBM’s suite support data under the relational model and recently there has been added support for object-relational and non-relational structures like XML.

-IBM’s DB2 has a “common server” code base which will make it run on multiple platforms and it supports multiple features which increase performance like table partitioning, multidimensional clustering and workload management to give you low overhead and a fine control over the environment.
+IBM’s DB2 has a “common server” codebase which will make it run on multiple platforms and it supports multiple features which increase performance like table partitioning, multidimensional clustering, and workload management to give you low overhead and fine control over the environment.